 During their harvest festival, it becomes a bit more commercial and the entrance fee is hiked up (surprise, surprise) but it's still fun.
 They have live music, food stands, Halloween-themed games perfect for the under 5 crowd, animals galore, tractor rides, horse-drawn carriages, a maize maze, train ride, bouncer...the list sort of goes on and on.
 But the highlight for us each year is the pumpkin patch.

 Today, it was a bit misty, dare I say, sprinkling the entire time.
-But the kids could have cared less.
+But the kids could not have cared less.

 my bum was sore)